-Three visit-level correction factors are then applied:
+Two visit-level correction factors are then applied:

-- Child trip correction factor

-- Child spend correction factor
+- Child trip correction factor - Child spend correction factor

-- Seasonal smoothing factor

 The child trip correction factor accounts for children, as they are excluded from the sample (data is only collected from adults aged 16+).
 Each child is 'shared' across the number of adults in the visit party.
 The child trip correction factor is calculated by dividing the number of children in the visit party by the number of adults in the visit party.
+The child trip correction factor is capped at 4 for an average trip and capped at 6 for a larger group.

 The child spend correction factor accounts for the fact that a respondent can include spend on behalf of a child in the spend data that they provide.
 Each child is allocated half of the spend of an adult (as the price of a child is often half of that of an adult on aspects such as transport and entrance fees) and each child is 'shared' across the number of adults in the visit party.
-The child spend correction factor is calculated by $\frac{1}{2}$ [amount of children/number of adults].
+The child spend correction factor is calculated by 1⁄2 [amount of children/number of adults].
+The child spend correction factor is capped at 2.